 VB.NET Registry Operations

-The Registry comprises a number of logical sections called Hives.
 The following are the predefined keys that are used by the system.

 Each key has many subkeys and may have a value.